Soviet Test 184

 Electromagnetic pulse is a strange and mysterious phenomenon to most of the general public.
 Even for most of us who have read and studied a lot about EMP over the years, something that is even more strange and mysterious is the Soviet Union's series of nuclear tests in space, most notably the test known only as K-3 or Test 184.
 These EMP producing tests were done over a large populated land mass in Kazakhstan.
 Even though the economic state of Kazakhstan in 1962 was quite primitive by today's standards, it was heavily industrialized and electrified.

 One of the problems in writing about Kazakhstan is the names of regions and cities.
+(To avoid confusion, it is necessary to get this matter out of the way before discussing the EMP tests.)
 Until 1991, the names used were generally transliterations of the Russian names.
 After Kazakhstan regained its independence, many of the names were changed, and the use of the Kazakh language began to return, although Russian is still more commonly spoken in most of the country.
 In English, both Russian and Kazakh names are transliterated (given an English phonetic spelling) since both the Russian and Kazakh languages use the Cyrillic alphabet.
 (More precisely, the Kazakh language has used the Cyrillic alphabet for the past several decades in Kazakhstan.)

 On this page, I will generally use the most commonly accepted Kazakh transliteration (although Russia still leases many of the military and space facilities in Kazakhstan, and Russian is still one of the two official languages and is the dominant language in most areas).
 There is apparently a lot of disagreement among Kazakhstanis who speak English whether the proper English transliteration of the name of a large city in central Kazakhstan that was strongly affected by the 1962 EMP should be Karaganda, Karagandy or Qaraghandy.
-The official seal of the city appears to use the Kazakh language, but the Russian pronunciation seems to be more common in the area.
-It seems to be much more common to use the Russian spelling and pronunciation for the name of the city (Karaganda), but to use the Kazakh pronunciation of Qaraghandy for the name of the oblast (the state or province).
+The official seal of the city appears to use the Kazakh language, but the Russian pronunciation for the city seems to be much more common.
+It is much more common to use the Russian spelling and pronunciation for the name of the city (Karaganda), but to use the Kazakh pronunciation of Qaraghandy for the name of the oblast (the state or province).
+Therefore, I will use the Russian spelling for the name of the city.

 I will try to provide as much accurate information as possible about this series of high-altitude nuclear tests, although there is a considerable amount of information about the EMP effects of these particular tests that I would very much like to know more about.
 I will also try to be very careful about accuracy since some of the available information is inaccurate, even in respectable publications. and I don't want to add to the confusion.
 For example, one article that provides a lot of good information, that is mostly consistent with other sources, is "The 'K' Project: Soviet Nuclear Tests in Space" by Anatoly Zak in Nonproliferation Review, Vol. 13, No. 1, March 2006.
 However, that article has the altitudes of some of the 1962 tests wrong, as can be verified with both authoritative United States and Russian sources.

 The first two 1961 high-altitude tests (Test 88 and Test 115) were launched from Kapustin Yar toward the southwest, and were detonated nearby over Russian territory, about 20 miles southwest of the Russian city of Volgograd (formerly called Stalingrad).
-EMP effects from those tests have not been publicized.
+EMP effects from those tests have not been publicized, although they must have been large, especially from the Thunder test.
 The September 6, 1961 Thunderstorm test used a Soviet AA guided missile to carry the nuclear weapon, which targeted a payload carried by a high-altitude balloon floating at an altitude of 22.7 kilometers.
 The October 6, 1961 Thunder test used the larger R-5 missile to carry the larger 40-kiloton weapon to a higher altitude.

 The missiles in the K Project were all launched from Kapustin Yar toward the Saryshagan ABM test range just west of the town of Saryshagan.
 This was a standard missile flight path for Soviet anti-ballistic missile (ABM) tests.
 (See the map of Kazakhstan below.)
 The Saryshagan ABM test range contained a number of anti-ballistic missile radar systems, and a major reason for the K Project was to test the effects of nuclear EMP on the ABM radar systems.
 All of the missiles fired from from Kapustin Yar in the K Project reportedly reached a maximum altitude of about 500 kilometers, with the nuclear weapons being detonated on the last half of the trajectory as the missile was descending in the direction of Saryshagan.
 All nuclear detonations occurred about 11 minutes after the launch.

 During all of the K Project tests, the Saryshagan test range was put on high alert.
 The families of the Saryshagan military personnel, as well as non-essential military personnel, were restricted to their apartments in the village of Priozersk, which was (and still is) the home of the administrative headquarters of the Saryshagan range on the shore of Lake Balqash about 12 kilometers south of the town of Saryshagan.
-You won't be able to find Priozersk on any map.
-It is still a closed town, and foreigners have to get special permission to enter the village.
+You won't be able to find Priozersk on any ordinary map.
+It is still a closed town, and foreigners have to get special permission to enter the village (although such permission is occasionaly given).
 If you want a close up look at a satellite view of the village, go to the Wikimapia view of Priozersk.
 This will take you directly to a clear aerial view centered on the "administrative headquarters and residential area" for the Saryshagan test range in Priozersk.

 At the time of the K Project, only risky U-2 flights and expensive spy satellites could peer down on this mysterious town (which was a frequent target of such spy activities).
 Now, anyone with an internet connection can zoom in, and even find the only internet cafe in Priozersk, which is in a former public library about one kilometer east of the Saryshagan administrative headquarters.
 You can also see the control point for entry into Priozersk on the east-west road near the northwest corner of the town.
 (The control point on the roadway going south is several miles south of the town, and the roadway going off to the northwest appears to be impassable.)
 Certain government agencies in that part of the world don't seem to like the idea of Priozersk being tagged on Wikimapia, though.
 This mysterious town is usually tagged on Wikimapia in Cyrillic, but the tag occasionally disappears, only to reappear later in a different form.